 On The Fringe

-Fringing brought a sense of movement to the runways, layering over tiny double-belted waists at Prada and clinging to tailored coats at Gucci.
+Fringing brought a sense of movement to the runways, layered over tiny double-belted waists at Prada and clinging to tailored coats at Gucci.
+The lovely, twinkly quality of the metallics gave the looks a certain playful, party feel.

 Take A Bow

-The emphasis is firmly on the hourglass silhouette for autumn, and for next season, designers are favouring a more structural approach.
+The emphasis is firmly on the hourglass silhouette and for this season, designers are favouring a more structural approach.
 Steeped in history, keep an eye out for boning and criss-cross lace-up styles.

 Roses are the floral of the moment, but flowers in general are still set to be huge next spring.
 Groundbreaking, right?
 We can't get enough.
 In particular, designers keep coming back to three-dimensional, often lifelike, blooms.